arafatkn/arafatkn/README.md

 # Hello 👋
 Web Artisan from Dhaka, Bangladesh.
-I have rich experience in laravel and vuejs based web application development, also I am experienced at Typescript, ExpressJS, ReactJS and WordPress.
+I have rich experience in laravel and vuejs based web application development, also I am expert at Typescript, ExpressJS, ReactJS, NextJS, NuxtJS and WordPress.
 Using PHP as my primary backend language since 2015 and since early 2022, I have been using Typescript with Express & React daily.

 ## Technologies
 - PHP - Laravel, WordPress, Opencart...